 To you, swaddling might feel like being in a straitjacket.
 But to a crying, fussy baby, it’s like being back in the womb.
 How tight do you wrap this baby burrito?
-Snug enough so she can’t wriggle her arms and legs free.
+Snug enough so they can’t wriggle their arms and legs free.
+Make sure to always place them on their back.
+Stop swaddling when they are able to roll over on their own.

 Parents tend to cradle a colicky baby face-up, but that may not help.
-Instead, hold her face down -- with your hand under her belly and her head on your forearm.
-The pressure on her tummy can help relieve uncomfortable gas.
+Instead, hold their face down -- with your hand under their belly and their head on your forearm.
+The pressure on their tummy can help relieve uncomfortable gas.

-A little white noise can help your baby feel like he’s back in the womb.
+A little white noise can help your baby feel like they are back in the womb.
 There was a lot of whooshing and background noise in there.
-To re-create these soothing sounds, turn on a fan, put the bassinet near the dishwasher, run the vacuum, or tune a radio to static.
+To re-create these soothing sounds, turn on a fan, put the bassinet near the dishwasher, run the vacuum, turn on the shower, or tune a radio to static.
 You want a constant, low-level sound.

 Infants have a strong sucking instinct, so a pacifier can calm your colicky baby.
 Bonus: Studies show binkies may help prevent sudden infant death syndrome (SIDS).

 Make this sound right in your colicky baby’s ear.
 Don’t be timid.
-Shh loudly enough so that your baby can hear you over her own racket.
+Shh loudly enough so that your baby can hear you over their own racket.

 Babies in the womb get used to a lot of motion.
-Get your baby moving and he may go right to sleep.
-Put him in a swing.
-Cradle him in a rocking chair.
-Lay him in a vibrating infant seat.
+Get your baby moving and they may go right to sleep.
+Put them in a swing.
+Cradle them in a rocking chair.
+Lay them in a vibrating infant seat.
 You might even set out for a drive in the car, but don’t hit the road if you’re too tired.

 The soothing power of your own touch can work wonders on a colicky baby.
 Many babies love skin-to-skin contact.
 And studies show infants who are massaged seem to cry less and sleep better.
-Just undress your baby and use slow, firm strokes over her legs, arms, back, chest, and face.
+Just undress your baby and use slow, firm strokes over their legs, arms, back, chest, and face.
 It may calm you down as well.
+Check with your pediatrician before using any oils or lotions on your baby.

-For a gassy baby, rub his tummy in a clockwise motion, or bicycle his little legs to relieve some pressure.
+For a gassy baby, rub their tummy in a clockwise motion, or bicycle their little legs to relieve some pressure.

 In many cultures, infants spend much of the day in slings on their mothers' backs or chests.
-When you put a colicky baby in a sling or carrier, he can snuggle close and -- with luck -- may be lulled to sleep by your movement.
-Slings can also give your aching arms a rest or free a hand to fix a sandwich.
+When you put a colicky baby in a sling or carrier, they can snuggle close and -- with luck -- may be lulled to sleep by your movement.
+Slings can also give your aching arms a rest or free a hand to fix a sandwich. just remember that there should be no cooking, eating, or drinking anything hot while carrying baby in the swaddle.

 Night after night with a colicky baby is hard on parents.
 It’s normal to feel overwhelmed, frustrated, and not up to the job.
 If nothing seems to work, take a break.
 Hand the baby off to your partner, a family member, friend, or sitter.
 When that’s not an option, remember that it’s OK to let your baby cry in the crib for a little bit while you collect yourself.